Working with HIC's data linkage service

 Delivery dates are dependent on:

-Once the PID has been agreed and the project has begun all subsequent requests for changes to requirements and project scope will require an impact assessment to be performed.
+Once the DRS has been agreed and the project has begun all subsequent requests for changes to requirements and project scope will require an impact assessment to be performed.

 The outcome of the process is one of the following situations: